leanprover-community/mathlib3/docs/extras/tactic_writing.md

 The next improvement to this tactic offers the opportunity to name the new local assumption (which is currently named `this`).
-Such names are traditionaly introduced by the token `with`, followed by the desired identifier.
+Such names are traditionally introduced by the token `with`, followed by the desired identifier.
 The "followed by" is expressed by the `seq_right` combinator (there is again a monad lurking here), with notation `*>`.
 Parsing a token is introduced by `lean.parser.tk` followed by a string which must be taken from a